aria2/aria2/doc/manual-src/en/aria2c.rst

   replaced by major, minor and patch version number respectively.
 For instance, aria2 version 1.18.8 has prefix ID ``A2-1-18-8-``.

+.. option:: --peer-agent=<PEER_AGENT>

+  Specify the string used during the bitorrent extended handshake for the peer's client version.

+  Default: ``aria2/$MAJOR.$MINOR.$PATCH``, $MAJOR, $MINOR and $PATCH are replaced by major, minor and patch version number respectively.
+For instance, aria2 version 1.18.8 has peer agent ``aria2/1.18.8``.

 .. option:: --seed-ratio=<RATIO>

   Specify share ratio.
 Seed completed torrents until share ratio reaches